teerytko/VO2max/README.md

 Able to measure resting as well maximum VO2.

 ## App Intent
--allows an athlete to monitor real time [RER](https://www.adinstruments.com/signal/rer#:~:text=Respiratory%20Exchange%20Ratio%20(RER)%20is,is%20operating%20aerobically%20or%20anaerobically.).
+Allows an athlete to monitor real time [RER](https://www.adinstruments.com/signal/rer#:~:text=Respiratory%20Exchange%20Ratio%20(RER)%20is,is%20operating%20aerobically%20or%20anaerobically.).
--allows an athlete to monitor gross mechanical efficiency -allows for BLE or WiFi or ANT+ connections from any other sensor
+Allows an athlete to monitor gross mechanical efficiency Allows for BLE or WiFi or ANT+ connections from any other sensor
 - heart rate monitor
 - stride rate or length
 - power meter